Skip advert

 Although more of a city car, the all-electric Dacia Spring might tempt some buyers with its budget price tag, although it's clear this is a car built to a tight budget.
 The MG3 has won our Affordable Hybrid Car of the Year award twice, and is surprisingly fun to drive, with strong refinement.
 More expensive options include the Peugeot 208 or Vauxhall Corsa, available with petrol or all-electric powertrains.

-If you don’t need back seats very often and want a city car that can put a smile on your face, then the Toyota Aygo X is worth considering.
-It comes with hybrid drive now, and it’s a far more efficient and responsive powertrain than the Citroen’s set-up.
+If you don’t need back seats very often and want a city car that can put a smile on your face, then the Toyota Aygo X with hybrid drive is worth considering.
+The Aygo X's hybrid system is far more efficient and responsive than Citroen’s hybrid set-up.

 Frequently Asked Questions